RemyRM/SRNotes/README.md

 ## Command examples
 - `[LoadImage("C:\data\Dasher.jpg")]` - Loads the image "Dasher.jpg" from the specified path using the images native width and height.
 - `[LoadImage("C:\data\Dasher.png", 500, 500)]` - Load the image "Dasher.png" from the specified path using the supplied width and height.

-# Building
-Go to the "Releases" tab and download the latest release.
-This will include `setup.exe` which you can run to install the program.
-This will also download all prerequisites and dependencies (such as .NET Framework 4.8.1)

-If you fork or download the full source you can either build the application directly using Visual Studio and run the resulting exe.
-Or build the `SRNotesSetup` project and run the resulting setup.exe.

 # Issues
 If experience any issues with the tool, or would like to suggest a new feature please create an issue on github, or reach out to me on Discord (RemyM#8070).